Meet the Team

 Lay Pastoral Assistants offer care and listening support to members of the congregation and the community who may be unwell, lonely, bereaved, or going through troubled times.
 This is either by a home visit or on the telephone.

-Some of our Lay Pastoral Assistants also have an area of special interest, such as supporting residents in care homes, visiting people in hospital, working with children or young people, in schools, or supporting christening families in their journey of faith.
+Some Lay Pastoral Assistants may have an area of special interest, such as supporting residents in care homes, visiting people in hospital, working with children or young people, in schools, or supporting christening families in their journey of faith.
 Some are also part of our home communion team.

 Lay Pastoral Assistants work under the supervision of Rev Chris.
 They have taken part in a training course and have been commissioned at a special service.